10 Health Insurance Facts:

 Health Care Reform Myth #8: Affordable Care Act enrollment is only possible during annual open enrollment.
 FALSE!

-Health Insurance Fact #8: Special Enrollment Periods can be triggered by a Qualifying Life Event that enables Affordable Care Act enrollment outside of the annual open enrollment period.
+Health Insurance Facts #8: Special Enrollment Periods can be triggered by a Qualifying Life Event that enables Affordable Care Act enrollment outside of the annual open enrollment period.

-Annual open enrollment is a limited time-period established by the Affordable Care Act (ACA) during which you can purchase or change health insurance.
+Annual open enrollment is a limited time period established by the Affordable Care Act (ACA) during which you can purchase or change health insurance.
 Under Health Care Reform, the majority of the general public is restricted to enrolling or making changes to their health insurance only once a year, during a time span specified by the federal government.
-Annual open enrollment for 2017 Affordable Care Act Plans will begin on November 1, 2016 and will close on January 31, 2017.
+Annual open enrollment for Affordable Care Act Plans will begin on November 1st, and will close on December 15th.

 If you miss the annual open enrollment period: Most people who miss an annual open enrollment period will need to wait to purchase or change their long-term health insurance coverage until the next annual open enrollment period begins.
 In order to begin new coverage, or to make changes to an existing health insurance policy outside of annual open enrollment, you will need to experience a Qualifying Life Event (QLE).
 Only a QLE may trigger a Special Enrollment Period, which will allow you to make health insurance changes outside of annual open enrollment.

-Qualifying Life Events that trigger Special Enrollment Periods: The following is a simplified list of QLE’s that may trigger a Special Enrollment Period: marriage, divorce that results in loss of coverage, having a baby, a change in income, moving into a new coverage area, adopting a child, becoming a foster parent, leaving prison, gaining citizenship, or losing job-based coverage.
+Qualifying Life Events that trigger Special Enrollment Periods: The following is a simplified list of QLEs that may trigger a Special Enrollment Period: marriage, a divorce that results in loss of coverage, having a baby, a change in income, moving into a new coverage area, adopting a child, becoming a foster parent, leaving prison, gaining citizenship, or losing job-based coverage.
 When one of these events occurs, you have just sixty days to apply for Affordable Care Act enrollment or make changes to your health insurance.
 In the event of the birth of a child, your start date for coverage may be back-dated to the day the child is born.

-Health Care Reform Myth #9: You will have to pay extra if you want help with Affordable Care Act.
+Health Care Reform Myth #9: You will have to pay extra if you want help with the Affordable Care Act.
 FALSE!